University of North Carolina at Greensboro

 The University of North Carolina at Greensboro (UNCG or UNC Greensboro) is a public research university in Greensboro, North Carolina.
 It is part of the University of North Carolina system.
-UNCG, like all members of the UNC system, is a stand-alone university and awards its own degrees.
-UNCG is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, specialist and doctoral degrees.
-It is classified among "R2: Doctoral Universities – High research activity".
+It is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's, specialist, and doctoral degrees.

-The university offers more than 100 undergraduate, 61 master's, and 26 doctoral programs.
-The university's academic schools and programs include the College of Arts & Sciences, the Joseph M. Bryan School of Business & Economics, the School of Education, the School of Health and Human Sciences, the Joint School of Nanoscience & Nanoengineering (one of the first such schools in the nation), the School of Visual and Performing Arts, the School of Nursing, Continual Learning, Graduate School, Warren Ashby Residential College and Lloyd International Honors College.
-The university is also home to the Weatherspoon Art Museum, which features one of the largest collections of modern American art in the country.
+The university offers over 100 undergraduate, 61 master's, and 26 doctoral programs.
+UNCG is also home to the Weatherspoon Art Museum.

 History

-Credit for the founding of UNCG goes mainly to Charles Duncan McIver.
-McIver served the institution as its first chief executive officer with the title of President.
-This position has also seen various names, with the administrator being known as the Dean of Administration after 1934 and Chancellor from 1945 to present.
+The university was established as a woman's college in 1891 (as the Womens College at the University of North Carolina' in Greensboro) by legislative enactment and opened in 1892.
+Credit for the establishment of UNCG is given to Charles Duncan McIver.
+McIver served as the institution's first Chief Executive Officer with the title of President.
+This position was also known as Dean of Administration after 1934 and Chancellor since 1945.

-The school was established as a women's college by legislative enactment on February 18, 1891, as the State Normal and Industrial School and opened October 5, 1892.
-The school provided instruction in business, domestic science, and teaching with a student body of 223 and a faculty of 15 in its first year.
-R. S. Pullen and R. T. Gray gave the original 10 acre site in Greensboro, N.C. where the first building was erected with state funds totaling $30,000.
-It is the first and only public university in North Carolina founded for the purpose of educating women.
-In 1949, it became the largest all-female institution in the United States.
+The school provided business, domestic science, and teaching instruction, with a student body of 223 and a faculty of 15 in its first year.
+R. S. Pullen and R. T. Gray donated the original 10 acre site in Greensboro, where the first building was erected, with state funds totaling $30,000.

-Following the 1903 commencement, in June 1903, Dr. Charles Duncan McIver issued a report of the school and its progress.
-McIver stated the school was in "desperate need of two essentials to any high class educational institution," when referring to a gymnasium and a quality library.
-At the time the chapel of the Curry building on campus was being used for physical activity.
-He noted that if a donation of $5,000 or $10,000 for either building would allow the university to hopefully build a structure within twelve months.
+It is North Carolina's first and only public university founded to educate women.
+In 1949, it became the nation's largest all-female institution.